AKSW/Thandril/README.md

 ### Environment ###

 Thandril was built with a variety of Frameworks and is mainly written in Scala, HTML, JS and CSS.
 The Webserver itself was built with the [Scala Play-Framework](//www.playframework.com/).
-The Website was built mainl with [Twitter Bootstrap](://getbootstrap.com/), [JQuery](://jquery.com/) and [FontAwesome](//fortawesome.github.io/Font-Awesome/)
+The Website was built mainly with [Twitter Bootstrap](//getbootstrap.com/), [JQuery](//jquery.com/) and [FontAwesome](//fortawesome.github.io/Font-Awesome/)

 ### Compilation/Running the Server  ###